Touring to Canberra, Melbourne, Sydney, Brisbane and Adelaide. Tickets from $49 or subscribe to save up to 35%.

 Various An English Mixtape, from Henry Purcell to Kate Bush

-Garth Knox Viola Concerto* (World Premiere)
+Garth Knox Viola Concerto* (Australian Premiere)

 Vaughan Williams Fantasia on a Theme by Thomas Tallis